kusomaigo/DeskyMode/README.md

    - (Optional) Avatar Scale is set automatically based on your avatar's height.
 You should only set this manually *if the motion of the targets seem too small/large for your avatar*.
 Generally, you should **not** need to modify this value!
    - (Optional) Check the "Debug" checkbox to see the transforms DeskyMode uses in generating the FIK components (Avatar References and IK Targets)
    - (Optional) Check the "Add Mesh Renderers" checkbox if you would like debug visualizers mesh primitives
    - The default VRCFury prefab uses the synced parameters asset.
-Note that it will occupy 53 bits of synced avatar parameters space.
+Note that it will occupy 54 bits of synced avatar parameters space.
 You can drop in the other prefab (without the "Sync" suffix) that takes *no* synced parameters, but remote users will only see fixed animations (no DeskyMode movement) if you enter poses via stations or avatar animations.
-Remote users will see DeskyMode in outside of stations and avatar animations by IK Sync.
+Remote users can still see DeskyMode outside of stations and avatar animations by IK Sync.

 ![DeskyMode Window](imgs/dskym_window.png)